zlx/fetch_meizi/README.md

 Or install it yourself as:

-    $ gem install fetch-meizi
+    $ gem install fetch_meizi

 ## Usage

+As executable file, run `fetchmeizi`
+As library, call `Meizi.fetch`

-Run `fetch-meizi` anywhere you like, and it will return a link to the newest meizitu
+They all return a link for newest meizi

 ## Contributing